When are the 2019 Bafta Television Awards on TV? How can I watch and who are the nominees?

 The ceremony for the British Academy Television Craft Awards was held a fortnight earlier– on Sunday 28th April.
 This has been a separate ceremony since 1998, and focuses on celebrating behind-the-scenes and technical talent.
 Categories for the Television Craft Awards include costume design, make-up and hair design, special effects, and production.

-The 2019 Bafta Film Awards took place earlier this year, in February.
+The 2019 Bafta Film Awards also took place earlier this year, in February.

-The British Academy Television Awards will be broadcast on the night of the ceremony on BBC1 from 8pm.
+The British Academy Television Awards will be broadcast on the night of the ceremony – 12th May – on BBC1 from 8pm.
 The ceremony is not broadcast live, but instead shown on a delay in an edited-down version.
+For minute-by-minute updates, follow our Bafta TV Awards live blog from 4pm on Sunday.

 The Bafta Television Awards will also be available to stream on BBC iPlayer.